sdl002/R_Docker_Intro/README.md

 ### 4. Pulling from Docker Hub (Rocker)
 ### 5. Create a Dockerfile and Build a Docker Image
 ### 6. Running our Docker Image: interactive and scripted runs
+### 7. Copying Data out of a running Docker container to your host machine
+### 8. How all of this gets 10 times cooler with serverless technology!

 &nbsp;
 &nbsp;